brooksbenson/eloquent-js/chapter12/notes-chapter12.md

 ## Compilation

 Compilation is the process of taking a program and converting it to another format.
-The new format should allow the program to be run more efficiently.
-Whenever a program is converted to another format it can be thought of as compilation.
+The new format should allow the program to be run more efficiently or to run in a different environment.